Skip to main content

 Harrison was one of the approximately 1,500 to 2,000 babies born annually in the United States with spina bifida.
 He could’ve been completely paralyzed due to this condition, although a protective lipoma (lump of fat cells) covered the base of his spine at birth.

-His optimism and determination along with the unfailing love and support of his parents are what he credits for being where he is today.
+Because of that, “my mom says my life started out lucky,” Harrison wrote in his essay.
+Despite some big challenges, he says, “I think I would have to agree.”harrison - spina bifida scholarship recipientHe credits his optimism and determination, along with the unfailing love and support of his parents, for being where he is today.
 Without those key things, it could’ve been much harder to overcome some of the major hurdles that came with his spina bifida diagnosis.
 For example, since he was only 9 weeks old, Harrison has had 27 total surgeries.

 Even though he had to use leg braces and spent a lot of time in the hospital, he never really thought of himself as different from other kids his age.
 He just knew he couldn’t do certain activities the way others could.